That Time Kiss Kissed Their Own Ass

 The fresh outpouring of affection left Simmons and Stanley with many acts to choose from.
-"This is the graduating class of the Kiss Army," he nodded.
+"This is the graduating class of the Kiss Army," he said.
 "The fans who went on to form their own bands.
 That's what this story is really about.
 I thought only a couple of people would come, but we had close to 100 different artists who wanted to be involved, from Sir Mix-a-Lot to Cypress Hill to Smashing Pumpkins.
 You name it.
 Even Kurt Cobain and the Melvins did a track together.
 Ironically, it came in too late, and another group, Dinosaur Jr., had already recorded the same track."

 "What's so great on that album is that you have very strong perspectives and points of view," Stanley argued.
 "Although each song is given a new identity, it holds up really well as a song.
 Sometimes, you'd have to sit down for a minute and say, 'That's the song I wrote?'"